clopca/cdk-vpclattice-alpha/API.md

 ### AddServiceProps <a name="AddServiceProps" id="cdk-vpclattice-alpha.AddServiceProps"></a>

-Properties to add a Service to a Service Network.
+Properties to add a Service to the Service Network.

 #### Initializer <a name="Initializer" id="cdk-vpclattice-alpha.AddServiceProps.Initializer"></a>